-NDHT has achieved one of the highest scores in the country in this year’s (2019) national NHS Staff Survey.
+NDHT has achieved one of the highest scores in the country in the most recent national NHS Staff Survey (2019).

 Our staff do inspiring things every day – find out more in the news section.